-The Design and Analysis Research Laboratory concentrates on the development of methods and tools for constructing reliable and efficient computer systems.
-The laboratory has projects in modeling and specification, analysis and verification, design and optimization, code generation, and testing.
-These projects are for reactive systems, embedded systems, database applications, and Web information retrieval.
-The laboratory is spacious, comfortable, and generously equipped.
+Design and Analysis Research Lab (DAR) develops methods and tools for constructing reliable and efficient computer systems.
+The lab has projects in modeling and specification, analysis and verification, design and optimization, code generation, and testing.
+These projects are for computer security, reactive systems, embedded systems, database applications, and Web information retrieval.